wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Community chat and live support for your website: chat with your visitors and connect your community.
+Group and live support chat for your website: chat with your visitors and connect your community.
 Perfect for BuddyPress!

 == Description ==

-Flyzoo is the chat platform designed for communities, shops, dating websites, online traders, gamers, radio stations... and any other kind of website looking to boost engagement!
+Flyzoo is the chat platform designed for communities, Woocommerce stores, dating websites, online traders, gamers, radio stations... and any other kind of website looking to boost engagement!

 Build your community in group chats, help members and customers with live support features.